 In this article, we will move forward in the line of social media and neuromarketing, taking into account the psychological motivations of the consumer.
-Thus, we will scientifically address the underlying reasons of the successful social media accounts.

 Before commenting on the social media with neuromarketing point of view, a brief introduction for the ones who do not have enough information about the neuromarketing: